VirTra, Inc. (VTSI) Registers a Bigger Fall Than the Market: Important Facts to Note

-Market participants will be closely following the financial results of VirTra, Inc. in its upcoming release.
-The company plans to announce its earnings on August 11, 2025.
-The company's earnings per share (EPS) are projected to be $0.03, reflecting a 72.73% decrease from the same quarter last year.
-At the same time, our most recent consensus estimate is projecting a revenue of $6.38 million, reflecting a 5.11% rise from the equivalent quarter last year.
+The investment community will be closely monitoring the performance of VirTra, Inc. in its forthcoming earnings report.
+The company is scheduled to release its earnings on August 11, 2025.
+In that report, analysts expect VirTra, Inc. to post earnings of $0.03 per share.
+This would mark a year-over-year decline of 72.73%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.38 million, up 5.11% from the year-ago period.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $0.27 per share and revenue of $29.19 million, indicating changes of +125% and +7.9%, respectively, compared to the previous year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $0.27 per share and a revenue of $29.19 million, indicating changes of +125% and +7.9%, respectively, from the former year.

-Investors might also notice recent changes to analyst estimates for VirTra, Inc. These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the business and profitability.
+Investors should also take note of any recent adjustments to analyst estimates for VirTra, Inc. These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the business outlook.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the past month, there's been no change in the Zacks Consensus EPS estimate.
-VirTra, Inc. currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
+VirTra, Inc. presently features a Zacks Rank of #3 (Hold).

-With respect to valuation, VirTra, Inc. is currently being traded at a Forward P/E ratio of 26.26.
-For comparison, its industry has an average Forward P/E of 26.26, which means VirTra, Inc. is trading at no noticeable deviation to the group.
+From a valuation perspective, VirTra, Inc. is currently exchanging hands at a Forward P/E ratio of 26.67.
+This expresses no noticeable deviation compared to the average Forward P/E of 26.67 of its industry.

 The Electronics - Military industry is part of the Aerospace sector.
-This group has a Zacks Industry Rank of 98, putting it in the top 40% of all 250+ industries.
+With its current Zacks Industry Rank of 100, this industry ranks in the top 41% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report